Get your 14 day free trial now

 Why do we collect this data?

-Your e-mail address is only mandatory for sending the newsletter and will only be used for this purpose.
-The storage of the IP address and the date of your registration serves solely to prove a possible misuse of your e-mail address to register for our newsletter.
+Your e-mail address is only required for sending the newsletter and will only be used for this purpose.
+The sole purpose of storing your IP address and the date of your registration is to provide evidence of any possible misuse of your e-mail address to register for our newsletter.
+We process your first name and surname in order to be able to address you.

 With whom do we share this data?

-We work with HubSpot, a service of HubSpot Inc., 25 First Street, 2nd Floor, Cambridge, MA 02141, USA (HubSpot) to send our newsletter.
-We have concluded an order processing agreement with HubSpot and fully implement the strict requirements of the German and European data protection authorities when using it (see https://legal.hubspot.com/dpa).
+We work with HubSpot, a service provided by HubSpot Inc, 25 First Street, 2nd Floor, Cambridge, MA 02141, USA (HubSpot), to send our newsletter.
+We have concluded an order processing contract with HubSpot in accordance with Article 28 GDPR and fully implement the strict requirements of the German and European data protection authorities when using HubSpot (see https://legal.hubspot.com/de/dpa).

 The data stored during registration is transmitted to HubSpot and stored by HubSpot.
-The order processing contract with HubSpot results in the transmission of data to a so-called third country (USA), i.e., a country outside the European Union.
-We have explained the data protection aspects of the transfer of data to third countries in a separate section at the end of this data protection declaration (see Section 9 “Data transfer to third countries”).
+The order processing contract with HubSpot results in the transfer of data to a so-called third country (USA), i.e. a country outside the European Union.
+We have explained the data protection aspects of the transfer of data to third countries for you in a separate section at the end of this privacy policy (see section 9 “Data transfer to third countries”)

-After registration, HubSpot will send you an email to confirm your registration.
-This is the double opt-in procedure.
-The newsletter will therefore only be sent to you once you have registered for it (step 1) and clicked on the confirmation link sent to you by HubSpot (step 2).
-Furthermore, HubSpot offers various analysis options on how the sent newsletters are opened and used, e.g., to how many users an email was sent, whether emails were rejected and whether users unsubscribed from the list after receiving an email.
-For more information on how HubSpot works, see Section 5. b) Web analytics services of this Privacy Policy.
+After registration, HubSpot will send you an e-mail to confirm your registration.
+This is a double opt-in procedure.
+This means that the newsletter will only be sent to you once you have registered for it (step 1) and clicked on the confirmation link sent to you by HubSpot (step 2).
+HubSpot also offers various options for analyzing how the sent newsletters are opened and used, e.g. how many users an email was sent to, whether emails were rejected and whether users unsubscribed from the list after receiving an email.
+For more information on how HubSpot works, please refer to section 5. b) Web analysis services of this privacy policy.

-We will only use the personal data collected from you as part of the email newsletter for the purposes stated above.
-A sale or a transfer of your personal data to third parties for purposes of advertising, market or opinion research not mentioned above or not explained in Section 5 Letter b) of this data protection declaration will not take place.
+We will use the personal data collected from you as part of the e-mail newsletter exclusively for the purposes stated above.
+Your personal data will not be sold or passed on to third parties for the purposes of advertising, market research or opinion polling in a manner not mentioned above or not explained under point 5 b) of this data protection declaration.

 How can I unsubscribe from the newsletter?

 If you no longer wish to receive newsletters from us, you can object at any time and unsubscribe from the newsletter.
-A message in text form to our contact details found at the end of this privacy policy (e.g., e-mail, fax, letter) is sufficient for this.
-Of course, you will also find a link in each newsletter to unsubscribe.
-When you unsubscribe from the newsletter, we also delete the personal data collected from you for the newsletter mailing.
+A message in text form to our contact details at the end of this privacy policy (e.g. e-mail, fax, letter) is sufficient.
+Of course, you will also find a link to unsubscribe in every newsletter.
+When you unsubscribe from the newsletter, we will also delete the personal data collected from you for sending the newsletter.

 What is the legal basis for processing this data?